Get

 Image Credit: Omerlavon, pixabay

 Quercetin can assist dogs that struggle with environmental allergies.
 It is a plant-based compound with antioxidants, anti-inflammatories, and antihistamine properties.
 It works best when paired with an enzyme called bromelain, which is in pineapples.
-Quercetin is available in pill, capsule, or powder form, and a recommended dosage can be determined by your vet.
+Quercetin is available in pill, capsule, or powder form, and a recommended dosage can be determined by a vet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!